mahaveer82/Banking_System/README.md

 # Banking_System
-Banking_System where user can get the money, Deposit our money in savings account also add the one more functionality is user can withdraw and transfer our money account to account.
-You can easily see the Account Summary!
+In Banking_System, Where user can Deposit our money, also add the functionality in Withdraw and Transfer our money account to account.
+You can also see the Account Summary!